 Do you think your child might have type 1 diabetes?

-If you’re concerned that your child might be developing type 1 diabetes, or already has diabetes, please make an appointment with Westchester Health to see one of our pediatricians.
+If you’re concerned that your child might be developing type 1 diabetes, or already has diabetes, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 We have years of experience and lots of advice and guidance to help make living with this disease easier on everyone.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Stein’s blog in full, click here.